creativecreatorormaybenot/clock/README.md

 ## TODO

-* Create spin-up animation for when the widget is created or updated?
+* Create spin-up animation for when the widget is created or updated.

   + Weather comoponent and thermometer come in from left and right, slide and ball from top, and clock scales up.